 Maximum altitude: 3,200 meters above sea level

-After breakfast our gay Chile tour heads back to Santiago (2 hour flight) for one last day in country’s capital.
+After breakfast we head back to Santiago (2 hour flight) for one last day in the country’s capital.
 The cost of today’s flight isn’t covered by your departure fee, however, our team will advise you which flights to book.
-In the early afternoon our local guide will take us on an informative walking tour of Santiago, pointing out such historical sites as the Plaza de Armas, La Moneda Presidential Palace and the Mercado Central, aka one of Chile’s largest seafood markets.
-To wrap up the walking tour we’ll climb to the top of Cerro San Cristobal Hill, 984 feet above the city.
-Then it’s back to the hotel to freshen up before enjoying an included cocktail at Luciano K Terrace.
-Our day (and tour) ends with our gay Chile adventure Farewell Dinner at an exceptional restaurant.
-As a special treat at dinner we’ll be joined by the former president of Fundación Iguales, an inspiring LGBT organization.
+The afternoon is free to enjoy one last walk around Santiago.
+Later, please join the group for an included cocktail at Luciano K Terrace.
+Our day (and tour) ends with a Farewell Dinner at an exceptional restaurant.
+As a special treat at dinner, we’ll be joined by the former president of Fundación Iguales, an inspiring LGBT organization.